-Appeal records consist of all documents filed by the parties, the recording, if any, of the appeal hearing(s), the transcript, if any, of the recording, and the Decision Letter issued by the AAC.
+Appeal Records consist of all documents filed by the parties, the recording, if any, of the Appeal Hearing(s), the transcript, if any, of the recording, and the Decision Letter issued by the Panel.

-The Chair or delegate is responsible for collecting and distributing appeal records.
-The Chair shall handle such records in a secure manner which protects the confidentiality of the documents.
+The APC Co-Chair or delegate is responsible for collecting and distributing Appeal Records.
+The Co-Chair shall handle such records in a secure manner which protects the confidentiality of the documents.

-Following an appeal hearing and issuance of a Decision Letter, the Chair or delegate shall collect the files and any notes made during the hearing by AAC members.
+Following an Appeal Hearing and issuance of the Decision Letter, the Panel Chair shall collect the files and any notes made during the Hearing by Panel members.
 All such notes are transitory and are not considered to be University Records.
-They form no part of the appeal record and shall be destroyed immediately following the issuance of the AAC’s decision.
+They form no part of the Appeal Record and shall be destroyed immediately following the issuance of the Panel’s Decision.